lorrx/GDAX-Trading-Bot/README.md

 Keep in mind that trading is a risky activity that can involve a loss of money.
 You should only invest the amount you can afford to lose.

+## Disclaimer
+The current version of the GDAX Traiding bot was not fully tested yet.
+If there are any bugs, do not hesitate open a new issue ticket.

 ## Trading strategy

 The trading strategy consists of issuing a large number of low value orders.
 The program continuously monitors the price of each coin and issues a market buy order when the price begins to rise above the weighted average of the previous prices.
 Once the buy order is filled, the program issues a limit sell order at a higher price.